fezde/plingo/README.md

 ## Command generation

 Each pixel of the input is seperated into its RGB values (aka channels).
-One channel is used for the main command (the exact channel is defined by the `ToDo`).
+One channel is used for the main command (the exact channel is defined by the `Command Pointer`).
 The other two channels are used as parameter values for the command to be called.

 Values are kept in range by using the modulo operator.